 Cost of living crisis: find out what help is available

 Since 2007, our Low-cost Initiative for First Time Buyers (LIFT) shared equity schemes have helped over 12,000 people to buy a home.

 There are two LIFT schemes:

-- the Open Market Shared Equity (OMSE) scheme, which in 2019/20 will provide £80 million to help people buy a home – within certain price thresholds – for sale on the open market
+- the Open Market Shared Equity (OMSE) scheme helps people buy a home – within certain price thresholds – for sale on the open market

 - the New Supply Shared Equity scheme (NSSE), which helps people buy a new-build home from a council or housing association.
 Although buyers will own the property outright, our interests will be covered by a standard security on their property

 More information for first-time buyers is available on the mygov.scot website:

 Guidance for registered social landlords, councils and property professionals:

 - New Supply Shared Equity scheme: administrative procedures for registered social landlords